sebastien-perpignane/actions/setup-groovy/README.md

 # Usage:

   - `groovy-version`: The Groovy version that will be set up.
 Mandatory input.
   - `sdkman-install-dir`: if you want to decide where sdkman will be installed.
-Default path is <user directory>/sdkman_gh_actions .
+Default path is  &lt;user directory&gt;/sdkman_gh_actions .

 # Examples